davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 special-case all of these crates.

 ↩ [*Building the standard library on a stable toolchain*][building-the-standard-library-on-a-stable-toolchain]

+### Why invert the `mem` feature?
+[rationale-no-mem]: #why-invert-the-mem-feature

+Currently the `mem` feature is enabled for `no_std` platforms in the `compiler_builtins` `build.rs` file.
+Inverting a Cargo feature might seem like an antipattern as "negative" features are discouraged because of how features unify (e.g. `std` features are preferred to `no_std`).

+However, the `mem` feature is difficult to use as either `std` or the user may want to turn the feature off.
+Because many different crates in the standard library workspace depend on `compiler_builtins` this negative must be forwarded to all of them to correctly disable the feature which is quite tricky to do.
+This shows that the `mem` feature is actually the wrong way around.

+↩ [*`compiler-builtins-mem`*][compiler-builtins-mem]

 ### Why not use weak linkage for `compiler-builtins/mem` symbols?
 [rationale-no-weak-linkage]: #why-not-use-weak-linkage-for-compiler-builtinsmem-symbols